Scripture verses can be read in a pop-up box by

 At death, believers in Christ’s spirits go to Heaven to be with our Lord (2 Corinthians 5:8).

 When the Rapture (1 Thessalonians 4:13-18) occurs at any moment, physical bodies of dead believers in Christ will be resurrected to be reunited with their spirits that are in Heaven.
 Then, living believers in Christ will also be caught up to Heaven.
-In addition, every believer in Christ will instantly receive a physically incorruptible and immortal glorified body (1 Corinthians 15:51-58) like our Lord Jesus Christ’s glorified body (Philippians 3:21).
+In addition, every believer in Christ will instantly receive a physically incorruptible and immortal glorified body (1 Corinthians 15:51-58) like Christ’s glorified body (Philippians 3:20-21).
 Every believer in Christ will always be with our Lord (1 Thessalonians 4:17).

 At the Judgment Seat of Christ, every believer in Christ will have their works after salvation (Ephesians 2:10) judged and rewarded accordingly (2 Corinthians 5:10).

-After the Tribulation Period (Revelation chapters 4-19) and our Lord Jesus Christ’s Second Coming (Revelation 19:11-21), glorified believers of all eras will reign with our Lord Jesus Christ in His 1000-Year Kingdom on earth (Revelation 20:4-6).
+After the Tribulation Period (Revelation chapters 4-19) and our Lord Jesus Christ’s Second Coming (Revelation 19:11-21), glorified believers of all eras will reign with Christ in His 1000-Year Kingdom on earth (Revelation 20:4-6).